itzzjb/Github-Actions-Beginner/README.md

 - We can build, test, and deploy applications in a language of choice because github actions supports any language.

 > [!NOTE]
-> Mainly github actions is used every day to automatically the do the testing and making sure we don't put code that are potentially broken or doesn't pass any test to a main branch or production branch.
+> Mostly github actions is used every day to automatically the do the testing and making sure we don't put code that are potentially broken or doesn't pass any test to a main branch or production branch.

 **Created a basic flask application and unit tests for it.**